kopeckyf/taupy/documentation/source/installation/index.rst

 occur for :py:mod:`taupy` itself, provided that Pyton 3.9 or newer is used.

 There are some known problems installing dependencies that :py:mod:`taupy` relies on.
-These can usually be solved by installing these packages from a different source then via pip.
+These can usually be solved by installing these packages before initiating the :py:mod:`taupy` installation in pip.

 On Windows
 ^^^^^^^^^^